gkdsn-com/studionari/_projects/mob.md

   - type: _section_text
     size: one
     meaningful: text block 2
-    textOne: "## **Before addressing the visual identity, Mob needed to resync with a strategy that reflected what was really important to them; people, food, and the moments in which these worlds intertwine.
-Working closely with founder Ben Lebus, we uncovered and redefined their mission, vision, values, and voice - setting the foundations for what was to become a major creative overhaul.**"
+    textOne: "## Before addressing the visual identity, Mob needed to resync with a strategy that reflected what was really important to them; people, food, and the moments in which these worlds intertwine.
+Working closely with founder Ben Lebus, we uncovered and redefined their mission, vision, values, and voice - setting the foundations for what was to become a major creative overhaul."
   - type: _section_video
     size: fit
     sound: true